 4. Your Budget

-Your overall budget for your bathroom project will play a significant role in determining what type of floor is best for you.
-Some of the less expensive flooring options include vinyl and laminate, while tile and hardwood flooring tend to be on the pricier side.
+Your overall budget for your bathroom project will determine what type of floor is best for you.
+Some less expensive flooring options include luxury vinyl and laminate, while options like hardwood flooring tend to be pricier.

-While your budget is an important consideration, it’s doesn’t necessarily need to limit your flooring options.
-If you want tile but find that it is more expensive than you expected or might put you over budget, look for other places where you can cut back.
-If your budget is for an entire bathroom remodel, you might make adjustments to other fixtures or decide not to add specific features, so that you can comfortably afford the pricier flooring option.
+While your budget is an important consideration, it doesn’t necessarily need to limit your flooring options.
+For instance, you can enjoy the look of tile and hardwood for a lower price by installing luxury vinyl flooring.
+If you want premium materials but find that it is more expensive than you expected or might put you over budget, look for other places where you can cut back.
+If your budget is for an entire bathroom remodel, you might adjust other fixtures or decide not to add specific features.

 5. The Style of Your Bathroom

-One last thing to think about when choosing bathroom flooring is your decorative style.
-Whether you end up going with tile, vinyl or laminate flooring, you’re likely to find that each option has a variety of choices when it comes to colors and appearance.
-Vinyl flooring can resemble tile or wood planks, and laminate flooring often looks almost identical to tile or wood.
+Another thing to think about when assessing bathroom floor choices is your decorative style.
+Whether you end up going with engineered hardwood, luxury vinyl or laminate flooring, you’re likely to find that each option has various choices regarding colors and appearance.
+Luxury vinyl flooring can resemble tile or wood planks.
+Laminate flooring often looks almost identical to tile or wood.

-Some of the things to think about when deciding the type of style you like include:
+Some of the things to think about when deciding the type of style you want include:

 - The colors you like.